shreyanshk/boottorrent/docs/internals.rst

 * diff.gz
     | Contains the changes we want over rootfs.gz which are then overlaid on rootfs.gz
-    | Currently contains only BootTorrent TUI, replacing /sbin/getty binary for minimal changes to rootfs.gz
+    | Currently contains only BootTorrent TUI.

 * torrents.gz
     | Contains the torrent metadata + the TUI configuration